Ornithocheiromorpha: Postcrania

-Pelvic structure

 The pelvis of ornithocheiromorphs was of moderate size compared to the body as a whole, similar to other ornithocheiroids.
 The three pelvic bones were often fused, as seen in many species such as Anhanguera santanae, the ilium was long and low, and its front and rear blades projected horizontally beyond the edges of the lower pelvic bones.
 Despite the structure length, the processes of these rod-like forms indicate that the hindlimb muscles attached to them were limited in strength.
 The pubic bone was fused with the broad ischium into an ischiopubic blade, resulting in a narrow build.
 Sometimes, the blades of both sides were fused, closing the pelvis from below and forming the pelvic canal.
 The front of the pubic bones was also articulated with a unique structure, resulting in a pair of prepubic bones within.
 This formed a cusp covering the rear belly, and was located between the pelvis and the belly ribs.
 The hip joint of ornithocheiromorphs was not perforated and allowed considerable mobility to the leg, and suggests that it was vertical, as therefore had a function in breathing, compensating the relative rigidity of the chest cavity.